cadia-lvl/ice-asr/ice-norm/Readme.md

 # Ice-norm - text normalization for Icelandic ASR

 A collection of scripts for text normalization of Icelandic texts.
-The normalization is for the purpose of automatic speech recognition and along with general text cleaning procedures addresses special problems of web scraped texts from news sites.
-This is a work in progress.
+The normalization is for the purpose of language model building for automatic speech recognition.
+Punctuation is removed, some common abbreviations and acronyms replaced and all text is lowercased.
+Along with these general text cleaning procedures, the project addresses special problems of web scraped texts from Icelandic news sites.
+This is a work in progress, issues like digits and dates have not been attacked at all for example.

 Example: